jeidmann/jeidmann.github.io/_projects/1_project.md

 Geol_Fmn=unique(Fmn);

 %Select all locations based on a defined drainage area D_vect=105:500:max(S.distance)-105; Here we select points every 500 meters along the stream network.

-[d_mat]= XS_Selection_Info(DEMf,GEOL,FD,ksnGrid,chiGrid,A,S, D_vect, PRECIP) %this is a sub-routine that I have developed to create a table that includes attributes including: long/lat locations, point index, drainage area at point, average precipitation at the point, elevation at point, average upstream drainage area elevation and steepness, as well as the proportion of each unique geologic unit in each upstream watershed.
+[d_mat]= XS_Selection_Info(DEMf,GEOL,FD,ksnGrid,chiGrid,A,S, D_vect, PRECIP)
+%this is a sub-routine that I have developed to create a table tha includes attributes including: long/lat locations, point index, drainage area at point, average precipitation at the point, elevation at point, average upstream drainage area elevation and steepness, as well as the proportion of each unique geologic unit in each upstream watershed.

 %Change the matrix to a table
 T-array2table(d_mat);

 %Remove all location points that are in bodies of water (we want to focus on rivers after all, not reservoir/lakes!)
 E=sum(ismember(T.Properties.VariableNames.'Geol_5'));
 if E>0
     L=find(T.Geol_at_ix==5);
     T(L,:)=[];
 end

 %The HEC-RAS program (used later) does not work if any river segments overlap.
 Make sure that we don't have overlapping river segments (e.g. points within ~200m from e/o), and remove if we do. for i=1:length(T.utm_x)
     idx_check=[];
     dist=zeros(length(T.utm)x)-i,1);